 Q. I'm thinking of adopting a soft-coated wheaten terrier for my family.
 I have many allergies and found out that I am allergic to that kind of dog.
 Will immunotherapy injections be effective if I do the treatment while living with the dog?

-Q. How long after being a dog-free house would allergy symptoms disappear?
+Q. How long after being a dog-free house can I expect allergy symptoms to disappear?

 Strategies to minimize symptoms include reducing or eliminating carpet within the home, using a high-efficiency vacuum with a double or micro-filter bag and using HEPA air cleaners.
 Although dog allergy symptoms may decrease with avoidance strategies in your home, exposure to dog allergen from sources outside your home may continue to cause bothersome symptoms.
 In this circumstance, medical treatment and/or allergen immunotherapy may be future options.
 You should discuss your symptoms and potential strategies for managing symptoms with your allergist.

 Q. Are there any breeds or types of dogs that won t trigger allergies in dog-allergic people?